 White paper scored an average of 2/5 questions correct, yellow paper averaged 3/5 questions correct, and green paper averaged 4/5 questions correct.

 What is your conclusion based on the hypothesis and data?

+Engineering Vocabulary

-Engineering Vocabulary To complete Mister C's engineering challenges, you should know the language!
-Study up on these common engineer terms before coming to see FULL STEAM AHEAD WITH MISTER C. Constraint- a limitation or restriction.
+To complete Mister C's engineering challenges, you should know the language!
+Study up on these common engineer terms before coming to see FULL STEAM AHEAD WITH MISTER C.

+Constraint- a limitation or restriction.

 Criteria- the requirements needed of a project or product and the standards to which it will be judged.

-Design brief-
+Design briefa written

+plan that

+identifies

+a problem

+to be

+solved and

+its criteria

+and constraints

-Design process- a systematic problem-solving strategy use to develop many possible solutions to solve a problem Design statement- describes what an engineer should do to solve the problem without specifically stating how to solve the problem.
+Design process- a systematic problem-solving strategy use to develop many possible solutions to solve a problem

+Design statement- describes what an engineer should do to solve the problem without specifically stating how to solve the problem.

 Experiment: A scientific procedure undertaken to make a discovery or to test a hypothesis.

 Force: Anything that acts on a body to change its rate of acceleration or alter its momentum.

 Fulcrum: The point on which a rest or is supported and on which it pivots.

 Research- study of materials and sources to establish facts and find new conclusions.

-CIENC ANGUA Lever: A rigid bar resting on a pivot, used to help move a heavy or firmly fixed load with one end when pressure is applied to the other.
-Modela detailed visual, mathematical representation of an object or design.
+Lever: A rigid bar resting on a pivot, used to help move a heavy or firmly fixed load with one end when pressure is applied to the other.

+Prototypea full-scale working model of a design.

+Sketch-a rough, handmade

-Prototypea full-scale working model of a design. a rough, handmade drawing that represents the main features of an object or scene .
-Sketch-
+drawing that represents the main features of an object or

+scene.